jnozzi/cocoadev.com/markdown/CGLayerCreateWithContextWarning.md

 Currently the code initializes a pointer with a graphicsPort, then dereferences the graphicsPort, while it should pass the pointer.

 Probably better code (not tested):
-    General/CGContextRef mainGraphicsContext = General/[[NSGraphicsContext currentContext] graphicsPort];
+    CGContextRef mainGraphicsContext = [[NSGraphicsContext currentContext] graphicsPort];

 //Set up a cglayer
-General/CGLayerRef theLayer; //The actual layer General/CGContextRef theLayerContext; //The context of the layer General/CGRect layerRect = General/CGRectMake (0, 0, 400, 400);
+CGLayerRef theLayer; //The actual layer
+CGContextRef theLayerContext; //The context of the layer CGRect layerRect = CGRectMake (0, 0, 400, 400);

-theLayer = General/CGLayerCreateWithContext(mainGraphicsContext, layerRect.size, NULL);
+theLayer = CGLayerCreateWithContext(mainGraphicsContext, layerRect.size, NULL);

 ----

 Just to make it very clear, in case anybody is still missing the point,     Ref in a type name is equivalent to *.
-So when you see     General/CGLayerRef you can mentally translate that to     General/CGLayer *.
-Cocoa tends to use the direct pointer notation, but other Mac OS X General/APIs prefer     Ref; keeping this in mind will probably save you some pain.
+So when you see     CGLayerRef you can mentally translate that to     CGLayer *.
+Cocoa tends to use the direct pointer notation, but other Mac OS X APIs prefer     Ref; keeping this in mind will probably save you some pain.